Daethyra/Splunk-DVWA/README.md

         - (?)
 High concurrent memory usage
         - (?)
 Near critical disk capacity
     - [ ] Figure a way to automate the Forwarder's installation and configuration post composition
+      - [ ] [Simplest implementation](https://splunk.github.io/docker-splunk/EXAMPLES.html#create-standalone-and-universal-forwarder) seems to be adding a Forwarder container in the compose file and configuring it accordingly

 Part 3: